-Viral diseases can be controlled by eradicating insect vectors, quarantining, and planting healthy and virus-free seeds.
+Viral diseases can be controlled by eradicating insect vectors and planting healthy and virus-free seeds.
 Additionally, the usage of antiviral compounds derived from plant extracts has been proven to be effective against a variety of viruses due to their ribosome-inactivating proteins (RIPs) (Gal-On 2007).
 One of the agents capable of inducing systemic resistance in plants is a plant extract (Elbeshehy 2017).
 The effective control of viral diseases is to use resistant varieties, but there are not many commercial virus-resistant cultivars available.

-113 Systemic resistance of a plant can be activated by inducing resistance genes present in plants by utilizing 114 resistance-inducing agents (Elbeshehy 2017).
-One of the agents that induce systemic resistance of plants is plant extracts 115 (Gal-On 2007).
-Spinach leaf extract (Amaranthus spinosus), four o'clock flower leaf (Mirabilis jalapa), and pagoda flower leaf (Clerodendrum paniculatum) were reported to induce systemic resistance to anthracnose and CMV pathogens in chili 116 117 (Hersanti, 2003).
-Other plant extracts such as Chenopodium amaranticolor were reported to have antiviral activity for the 118 tobacco mosaic virus (TMV) and antitumor for Ehrlich tumor (EA) (De Oliveira et al. 1993).
-Extracts of pagoda flower, 119 thorn spinach, four o'clock flower, C. amaranticolor, and sambiloto plant extracts were able to suppress BCMV infection 120 in vardlong bean plants (Kurnianingsih and Damavanti 2012).

-121 The utilization of efficacious plant extracts has been carried out to benefit human health, but still little is used in 122 plant protection.
-Therefore, it is necessary to explore potential plant species to control pathogens, including viruses.
-This 123 study aimed to test the effectiveness of plant extracts to suppress ZYMV.
+113 Systemic resistance of a plant will can be activated by inducing resistance genes present in plants by utilizing resistance-inducing agents (Elbeshehy 2017).
+One of the agents that induce systemic resistance of plants is plant extracts 114 115 (Gal-On 2007).
+Spinach leaf extract (Amaranthus spinosus), four o'clock flower leaf (Mirabilis jalapa), and pagoda flower 116 leaf (Clerodendrum paniculatum) were reported to induce systemic resistance to anthracnose and CMV pathogens in chili 117 (Hersanti, 2003).
+Other plant extracts such as Chenopodium amaranticolor were reported to have antiviral activity for the tobacco mosaic virus (TMV) and antitumor for Ehrlich tumor (EA) (De Oliveira et al. 1993).
+Extracts of pagoda flower, 118 thorn spinach, four o'clock flower, C. amaranticolor, and sambiloto plant extracts were able to suppress BCMV infection 119 120 in yardlong bean plants (Kurnianingsih and Damayanti 2012).
+Therefore, it is necessary to explore potential plant species 121 to control pathogens, including viruses.
+This study aimed to test the effectiveness of plant extracts to suppress ZYMV.